RaspAP/raspap-awesome/README.md

 Contributions are *very welcome*.
 See [Contributing](#contributing).
 Showcase your resource here!

 ## Why this repo?
 The open source community is doing amazing things with [RaspAP](https://github.com/billz/raspap-webgui).
 Just when we think we've seen it all, something new and unexpected comes along.
-With the low-cost of the Raspberry Pi and the ease of setup with our famous [Quick Installer](https://github.com/billz/raspap-webgui#quick-installer), RaspAP-powered access points are popping up all over the globe.
+With the low-cost of the Raspberry Pi and the ease of setup with our famous [Quick Installer](https://github.com/billz/raspap-webgui#quick-installer), RaspAP-powered projects are popping up all over the globe.
 Do you run a public access point powered by RaspAP?
+Have an innovative project you've developed with RaspAP?
 We'd love to see it!
-Grab a photo and include it here.

 ## Projects
 - [Enerserve Smart Pi](https://www.enerserve.eu/en/service/smartpi/manual/networkconfiguration.html) - A smart energy meter based on the Raspberry Pi